fare-patches/gerbil-wiki/Getting-Started-with-Docker.md

 ## Using Docker to test drive Gerbil
-The latest Gerbil images are available via Dockerhub.
+The latest Gerbil images are available via Dockerhub:
 ```
 docker pull -it gerbil/scheme:latest`
 ```

- To get to the repl
+To get to the repl:
 ```
 docker run -it gerbil/scheme:latest /root/gerbil/bin/gxi
 ```

 ## Building Gerbil/Gambit via Dockerfile

-Dockerfile
+Dockerfile:

 ```
 from ubuntu:latest